Run On (TV series)

-Run On (Korean: 런 온) is a South Korean television series starring Im Si-wan, Shin Se-kyung, Choi Soo-young, and Kang Tae-oh.
+Run On (Korean: 런 온) is a 2020 South Korean television series starring Im Si-wan, Shin Se-kyung, Choi Soo-young, and Kang Tae-oh.
 It aired on JTBC from December 16, 2020, to February 4, 2021, and is available for streaming worldwide on Netflix.

 Synopsis

-Run On tells the love story of Ki Seon-gyeom, a former sprinter who is working to become a sports agent, and Oh Mi-joo, a subtitle translator.
+Run On tells the love story of Ki Seon-gyeom (Im Si-wan), a former sprinter who is working to become a sports agent, and Oh Mi-joo (Shin Se-kyung), a subtitle translator.